 5. Other Health Risks

 Very few adverse events have been reported among consumers of Kombucha tea.
 Thus, you may think problems rarely occur due to the consumption of Kombucha.
-In reality, though, adverse events may be underreported because consumers are less likely to report adverse from nonstandard treatments from conventional over-the-counter treatments.
+In reality, though, adverse events may be underreported because consumers are less likely to report an adverse drug reaction after taking over-the-counter treatments.

 Below are a few cases that have been documented with the use of Kombucha tea: